e-j-w/G4TIP/README.md

 # G4TIP

-This repo maintained by Jonathan Williams, see the list of contributors [below](#contributors).
+This repo is maintained by Jonathan Williams, see the full list of contributors [below](#contributors).

 ## Description